Communist Party of Argentina: Ideology

 The demands of the party include "upholding the defense of sovereignty, disavowal of the foreign debt, expansion of labor rights, development of national and worker-managed industry, imposition of progressive taxes on large corporations to expand and improve public education and health care, worker participation in the profits of private companies, the reduction of the workday without a pay cut, the re-nationalization of the Port of Quequén, the Atucha Nuclear Power Plant, and the Paraná-Paraguay Trunk Waterway."
 The party's minimum program within the Peronist Fuerza Patria that it is a member of, consists of "genuine judicial reform, a distributive shock, a tariff freeze, suspension of debt payments, and the nationalization of natural resources as key issues."

 In reaction to the Russian invasion of Ukraine, the Communist Party declared that it "rejects the imperialist policies of the United States and the expansion of NATO towards Eastern Europe and particularly on the border with Russia," and condemned anti-war and anti-Russian positions, arguing that "calling for Russia to “cease military actions in Ukraine” is nothing more than a dangerous and growing alignment with the policies of the US and the international organizations that this country controls, as is the case with the negotiations and conditions imposed by the IMF."

-In face of the rising tensions between Venezuela and USA in October 2025, the party affirmed its support for the Venezuealan government, and declared an "initiative to establish international brigades in Argentina to fight alongside our Bolivarian brothers in Venezuela".
+In face of the rising tensions between Venezuela and USA in October 2025, the party affirmed its support for the Venezuelan government, and declared an "initiative to establish international brigades in Argentina to fight alongside our Bolivarian brothers in Venezuela".

 The party expressed its support for the People's Republic of China, writing: "Almost a quarter of the world's population lives under socialist conditions.
 China is at the forefront not only in scientific, technical, military, and industrial development, but above all, in meeting the material needs of working people.
 It is the only country to have eliminated extreme poverty, with extremely high employment rates, 90% of its population owning their own homes, and with education and healthcare systems accessible free of charge to the entire population."